The first Rupert Annual was launched in 1936.

 The Annuals continue to this day.

 In 1985 the first of what has become a series of facsimiles was introduced.
-For reasons of political correctness, there are several years for which no facsimile has been produced.
+For reasons of political correctness, there are several years for which no facsimile has been produced and the 1970 annual was the last one for which a facsimile was produced.